longlybits1029/learngit/readme.txt

 Git tracks change of files.
 My stupid boss still prefers SVN. branch test
-Creating a new branch is quick & simple. by dev
+Creating a new branch is quick & simple. by dev for remote github